section-engineering-education/engineering-education/content/articles/generate-pdfs-using-jspdf-signature-pad/index.md

 ![Generated pdf](/engineering-education/generate-pdfs-using-jspdf-signature-pad/generated.png)

-### Pre-requisites
+### Prerequisites
-As a pre-requisite, the reader must have the following:
+As a prerequisite, the reader must have the following:
 - An understanding of HTML and CSS.
 - Knowledge of JavaScript and Document Object Manipulation (DOM) manipulation.